johnsonjh/duma/README.txt

   will be the limit for such protected free memory.
   A value of 0 will disable protection of freed memory.

-DUMA_MAX_ALLOC - This environment variable limits the total memory print of a program.
+DUMA_MAX_ALLOC - This shell environment variable limits the total memory print of a program.
 This is another way to indirectly limit the sum of freed protected memory (see DUMA_PROTECT_FREE).
-Per default there is no limit (=-1).
+By default there is no limit (=-1).
   A positive value is interpreted in kB, which stands for the sum of allocated and freed protected memory.

-DUMA_FREE_ACCESS - This is a debugging enhancer to catch deallocation of a memory blocks using watch expressions.
+DUMA_FREE_ACCESS - This is a debugging enhancer to catch deallocation of a memory block using watch expressions.
 DUMA does a write access to the first byte, which may lead a debugger to stop on a watch expression.
-You have to enable this explicitly by setting the environment variable to non zero.
+You have to enable this by setting the shell environment variable to non zero.
   Default is disabled.

-DUMA_SHOW_ALLOC - Set this environment variable to non-zero to let DUMA print all allocations and deallocations to the console.
-Although this generates a lot of messages, this option can be useful to detect inefficient code containing many allocations / deallocations.
-This feature is switched off per default.
+DUMA_SHOW_ALLOC - Set this shell environment variable to non-zero to let DUMA print all allocations and deallocations to the console.
+Although this generates a lot of messages, this option can be useful to detect inefficient code containing many (de)allocations.
+This is switched off by default.

-DUMA_SUPPRESS_ATEXIT - Set this environment variable to non-zero when DUMA should skip the installation of its exit handler.
+DUMA_SUPPRESS_ATEXIT - Set this shell environment variable to non-zero when DUMA should skip the installation of its exit handler.
 The exit handler is called at the end of the main program and checks for memory leaks, so the handler's installation should *usually* not be suppressed.
-One reason for doing so regardless are some buggy environments, where calls to the C library's atexit()-function hangs.
+One reason for doing so regardless are some buggy environments, where calls to the standard C library's atexit()-function hangs.

-DUMA_FREE_WIPES - This option is replaced.
-As freed memory is protected by DUMA until it gets reused, it is unnecessary to wipe its contents.

-DUMA_DISABLE_BANNER - When set to 1 display of usual startup message on console is suppressed.
+DUMA_DISABLE_BANNER - Set this shell environment variable to non-zero to suppress the usual startup message on console.
 Default is 0.

-DUMA_OUTPUT_DEBUG - [win32] Used to control if DUMA output is printed to the win32 debugging console.
+DUMA_OUTPUT_DEBUG - Set this shell environment variable to non-zero to output all DUMA messages to the debugging console.
+This option is only available on Windows and is off by default.
-  Output is not by default sent to the debugging console, set to 1 to enable.

-DUMA_OUTPUT_STDOUT - Used to control if DUMA output is printed to STDOUT.
+DUMA_OUTPUT_STDOUT - Set this shell environment variable to non-zero to output all DUMA messages to STDOUT.
+This option is off by default.
-  Output is not by default sent to STDOUT, set to 1 to enable.

-DUMA_OUTPUT_STDERR - Used to control if DUMA output is printed to STDERR.
+DUMA_OUTPUT_STDERR - Set this shell environment variable to non-zero to output all DUMA messages to STDERR.
+This option is on by default.
-  Output is by default sent to STDERR, set to 0 to disable.

-DUMA_OUTPUT_FILE - Used to control if DUMA output is printed to a specified file.
-  Set this to the file output should goto.
+DUMA_OUTPUT_FILE - Set this shell environment variable to a filename where all DUMA messages should be written to.
+This option is off by default.

-DUMA_OUTPUT_STACKTRACE - [win32] Used to control if DUMA outputs a stacktrace of the allocation that is not free'd.
-WIN32 only!
-Option is disabled by default, set to 1 to enable.
-  Also requires a map file generated by the linker.
+DUMA_OUTPUT_STACKTRACE - Set this shell environment variable to non-zero to output a stacktrace of the allocation that is not free'd.
+This option is available only on Windows and is off by default.
+This option also requires a map file generated by the linker.

-DUMA_OUTPUT_STACKTRACE_MAPFILE - [win32] When the map file isn't found you can set it using this.
-Also very usefull when using detours version of duma.
+DUMA_OUTPUT_STACKTRACE_MAPFILE - Set this shell environment variable to the map file, when it isn't found.
+This is very usefull when using detours version of DUMA.
+This option is available only on Windows.

 WORD-ALIGNMENT AND OVERRUN DETECTION: